neurozero/GIMP3-ML/README.md

 # GIMP3-ML

 Machine Learning plugins for GIMP 3.
-These include: Background Removal, Super Resolution, Monocular Depth Map (as opposed to stereo), Inpainting (object removal), among others.
+These include: Background Removal, Super Resolution, Monocular Depth Map (as opposed to stereo), Inpainting, Noise Removal, Deblur, Denoise, among others.
+See below for the full list.

+These plugins wrap functionality from other projects in order to make them easily accessible from within GIMP.
+See below for links to specific projects.

 # ABOUT THIS FORK
 This was forked from [UserUnknownFactor GIMP3-ML](https://github.com/UserUnknownFactor/GIMP3-ML) which was forked from [original version](https://github.com/kritiksoman/GIMP-ML/tree/GIMP3-ML)

 Both of those forks seem abandoned.
 The original GIMP-ML is being moved in a different direction to use DALL-E, Stable Diffusion, etc. But doesn't seem to include these specific Machine Learning tools for specific tasks which I find very useful.
+In the last fork the Remove Background plug-in isn't working, as it hasn't kept up with the latest version of rembg, among other issues.

 I've made this fork to update the plug-ins to work with the latest GIMP version.
-When it was last worked on in the old Fork it was supposedly working with a 2.99.x version of GIMP.
-First I will make sure it is working with GIMP 2.99.12, then move to the latest GIMP 3 RC (Release Canditate)
+When it was last worked on in the old Fork it was supposedly working with a 2.99.12 version of GIMP.
+First I will make sure it is working with GIMP 2.99.12, then move to the latest GIMP 3 RC (Release Canditate).

 # INFO FROM PREVIOUS FORKS